frequenz-floss/frequenz-sdk-python/docs/intro/glossary.md

 ### State of Power

 The ratio of peak power to nominal power.
-Peak power is the maximum power that can be sustained for a specific duration without violating preset operational design limits on battery voltage, SsC, power, or current.
+Peak power is the maximum power that can be sustained for a specific duration without violating preset operational design limits on battery voltage, SoC, power, or current.

 This indicator is crucial to ensure that charge or discharge power remains within specific limits, optimizing the battery's lifespan.
 It is particularly useful in peak power applications to define battery conditions for substantial charges or discharges.